 First and foremost, I would like to thank Canon Chancellor Pete Wilcox.
-It is through his desire that these manuscripts receive the scholarly attention that they deserve, trust in the project from its early stages, and goal to share these important manuscripts with the world that this project had a chance to take root.
-But Pete's vision is a shared vision at the Cathedral--there is much desire at Lichfield to share these treasured manuscripts and facilitate scholarly understanding, and with the kind permission of the Chapter of Lichfield Cathedral, the imaging of these two significant manuscripts became possible and happened.
+It is through his desire that these manuscripts receive the scholarly attention that they deserve, trust in me and the project from its earliest stages, and goal to share these important manuscripts with the world that this project had a chance to take root.
+But Pete's vision is a shared vision at the Cathedral--there is much desire at the Cathedral to share these treasured manuscripts and facilitate scholarly understanding, and with the kind permission of the Chapter of Lichfield Cathedral, the imaging of these two significant manuscripts became possible and happened.

 A remarkable group of people to whom I am deeply thankful became affectionately known as the "babysitters."
 They were community members who signed up for shifts to accompany us during the imaging of the St Chad Gospels, as representatives of the Cathedral.
 Some took multiple two-hour shifts.
 Pete had been concerned that sitting for two hours in the dark while we imaged might prove tiresome, the LED lighting flashing through multiple bands of light time and again.
 But tiresome was far from the case for these energetic, curious, and engaged folks—during imaging, we had marvelous dialogue.
 I answered questions and pointed out features of the Chad Gospels.
 They spoke about their interests in the gospelbook and told stories about the Cathedral and Staffordshire area.
 My interactions with them became one of my highlights of the project, whether I listened to tales of riding ponies in the field where the Staffordshire Hoard was found or witnessed the joy in the face of Lyneth, one of the babysitters, whose face filled with light when I asked her if she would like to hold the St Chad Gospels when technical difficulties required the removal of the manuscript from the book cradle.
 The babysitters were an absolute delight (thank you!) and included Diana Arthur, Cheryl Baxter, Anita Caithness, Gay Cox, Margaret Davies, Mary Harris, Adam Johns, Brian Jones, Liz Kendrick, Lyneth Lockwood, Pat Scaife, Clare Townsend, Arleen Trickett, and Ann Waller.

-The other part of the funding came from the University of Kentucky and the College of Arts & Sciences.
+Other funding came from the University of Kentucky and the College of Arts & Sciences.
 I owe much to them.
-Without these funds, particularly at crucial moments, this project never would have happened or been completed.
+Without these funds, particularly at crucial moments, this project would not have happened nor been completed.
 Through this funding, I traveled to Lichfield four times: first, to work out the contract; second, to lead the imaging activities at the Cathedral; third, to give a lecture and deliver the final images (however, the post-processing was delayed); and fourth, to deliver the final post-processed images.
 The project proceeded frugally, with me performing countless functions.
 For instance, a photographer was not hired and I filled this role, working with the software engineers and approving final decisions about exposure, positioning of lighting, and focus.
 Furthermore, because ultraviolet light damages vellum, during imaging I worked with the conservator and justified pages that required ultraviolet imaging—when we had the manuscript opened to a page and could discuss its merits.
 Finally, when the project's low priority with the EDUCE grant delayed post-processing of the images for nearly two years, I was able to secure funds for the return trip to Lichfield and deliver the final images.
-I cannot thank my College enough.
+I cannot thank the College of Arts & Sciences enough.

-The technical support for the project rested on the shoulders of Matt Fields and Daniel Stanley, who wrote the application to capture the 3D data and interface for the multispectral imaging.
-Their constant grace under pressure had me thinking that if I ever return to Antarctica, I would take both of them with me (I did support work for the National Science Foundation in Antarctica for six months).
+The technical support for the project rested on the shoulders of Matt Fields and Daniel Stanley.
+Dan wrote the application to capture the 3D data and interface for the multispectral imaging as his master's thesis.
+Matt and Dan showed constant grace under pressure, and they had me thinking that if I ever return to Antarctica, I would take both of them with me (I did support work for the National Science Foundation in Antarctica for six months).
 Their ability to meet any challenge, whether it involved the MegaVision camera and its software, networking, or generating images on the fly for quick proofs, was the work of legend.
-Unfortunately, their fellow computer scientist, Ryan Baumann, did not accompany us to Lichfield, but he has done impressive work with generating the multispectral visualizations.
-Thanks to Christopher and Amy Blackwell, who were with us for a short time and did not participate in the imaging of the St Chad Gospels—friends of Brent whom he invited to Lichfield to help set up the book cradle before they headed to Spain to try to finalize the contract for imaging two Iliads, the second planned imaging stop that summer connected to the Vis Center.
-They brought their two lovely children, Zoe (eight) and Will (five).
+Unfortunately, their fellow computer scientist, Ryan Baumann, did not accompany us to Lichfield, but he has done substantial work generating multispectral visualizations and other images.
+Christopher and Amy Blackwell were with us for a short time and left before the imaging of the St Chad Gospels.
+They were friends of Brent whom he invited to stop by Lichfield in case we needed extra help setting up the book cradle (Amy had written the manual).
+Amy and Christopher needed to travel to Spain and try to finalize the contract for imaging two Iliads, the hoped for second imaging stop that summer.
+They brought their two delightful children, Zoe (eight) and Will (five).
 And finally, special thanks to David Jacobs, senior conservator at the British Library, who brought irreplaceable knowledge to the project.

 This online version of the St Chad Gospels and Wycliffe New Testament resides as the first project in the new, state of the art digital repository at the University of Kentucky.
 I am grateful to Eric Weig, Technical Adviser & Director of Digital Library Services, and his team for their assistance in bringing this project online as part of the new repository.
 Special thanks to Michael Slone, a programmer for the digital repository, who through his expertise, inventiveness and attentiveness to detail solved multiple issues with the software for ingesting the data into the new database.
 But I would like to thank everyone who has played a role in envisioning and making this repository happen.
 It is a spectacular accomplishment, and I am grateful for present and future support.